 To that end, we are building a school that attracts the best and brightest students, creating a rigorous, collaborative, and entrepreneurial student experience, and engaging the entire Huntsman School community of faculty, staff, alumni, and friends, to establish a brand of excellence.

-They have gone on to prestigious graduate programs at Harvard University, Columbia University, Stanford University, Yale University, and the like.
-They have begun meaningful careers with Fortune 100 companies like Honeywell, Disney, Deloitte, and Goldman Sachs.
+They have gone on to prestigious graduate programs at Harvard University, Oxford University, Columbia University, Stanford University, Yale University, and the like.
+They have begun meaningful careers with Fortune 100 companies like Deloitte, Disney, General Mills, Goldman Sachs, and Honeywell.
 And others have founded non-profit organizations to bring education to the poorest children in India or to provide access to books to needy children closer to home in Utah.

-To enable the learning inside the classroom and expand the opportunities outside the classroom, we have also brought aboard faculty from renowned programs such as Stanford, Chicago, Northwestern, Pepperdine, Vanderbilt, Notre Dame, and the University of Texas.
+To enable the learning inside the classroom and expand the opportunities outside the classroom, we have also brought aboard faculty from renowned universities such as Northwestern, Notre Dame, MIT, Oxford, Stanford, Texas, and Vanderbilt, and practitioners from leading accounting firms, investment banks, and Fortune 100 companies.
 Our School of Accountancy and our Master of Human Resources Program are nationally ranked.

 Our great students, faculty, and staff, are supported by our tremendous alumni and friends, including 2013 Economics Nobel Laureate Lars Peter Hansen, who got his start studying economics at USU; Deloitte CEO Jim Quigley, who studied accounting here; NFL Hall of Famer Merlin Olsen, who studied finance, and Nike Brand President Charlie Denson, who studied marketing; and many, many, others.
 They are an active and engaged component of the Huntsman School community.

 This community calls as its home our new student-focused building, Huntsman Hall, which opened in March 2016.
 Huntsman Hall is as important for its symbolic value as it is for its 21 new classrooms and 21 new student meeting rooms.